Fabian Zetterlund Game Preview: Sharks vs. Canucks

 Zetterlund Stats vs. the Canucks

-- On the defensive side, the Canucks have been one of the stingiest units in the league, allowing 45 goals in total (2.5 per game) which ranks sixth.
+- On defense, the Canucks are one of the stingiest squads in the league, allowing 52 goals in total (only 2.5 per game) which ranks seventh.

 |2023-2024 Season